-Locals look back on 50 years at Gary's Barbecue in China Grove - Salisbury Post
+Gary's Barbecue staff, customers look back at 50 years - Salisbury Post

 “I sent them some barbecue about a month ago,” he says.

-At Gary’s, political affiliation doesn’t matter, because Democrats and Republicans alike like barbecue, he’s found.
+At Gary’s, however, political affiliation doesn’t matter because Democrats and Republicans alike like barbecue, he’s found.

 Sen. Elizabeth Dole sent this greeting to the Big G on Friday: “To my friend Gary, a happy 50th anniversary!
 Bob and I never miss an opportunity for barbecue from Gary’s.
 In fact, all the Hanfords and Doles for decades have jumped in the car when someone says, ‘Let’s go to Gary’s!’
 Margaret Kluttz and her family recently gave me one of the best birthday presents ever — a huge box of Gary’s mouth-watering barbecue, one-of-a-kind slaw, and incredibly delicious hush puppies, with lots of Cheerwine to boot!
 Gary, we love you and are wishing you and all of your team much continued success!”